Pita Taufatofua: 2018 Winter Olympics

 As Tonga's only representative in the 2018 Winter Olympics, Taufatofua was again the flagbearer for his country in the 2018 Winter Olympics Parade of Nations.
 Despite the temperatures being below freezing—and telling the media before the ceremony that he would not walk shirtless—he again wore nothing but a traditional Taʻovala mat wrapped around his waist, baring an oiled chest and torso.

 On Friday 16 February 2018, he competed in the 15km skiing freestyle race, coming in 114th place out of 119 skiers.

 2020 Summer Olympics

 Taufatofua led his nation in the 2020 Opening Ceremonies, again shirtless and oiled; however, this time he had a co-flagbearer, Malia Paseka, who was also there to compete in Taekwondo.
 This marked the third time the Tongan Olympian carried his country's flag in tapa cloth (a form of traditional Tongan clothing).
 In addition to showing off his oiled physique, Taufatofua also wore a pearl necklace in tribute to those who had recently passed (namely as a result of the COVID-19 pandemic) as well as in dedication to his parents and family.
 The black pearl featured on the necklace held personal significance to him and his family.
 Prior to the opening ceremonies, Taufatofua shared a photograph of the necklace on Instagram, beginning the caption with the words, "FOR THOSE WE LOST - you will always be a pearl in the safety of our hearts."

+2026 Winter Olympics

+During the 2026 Winter Olympics opening ceremony, Pita Taufatofua appeared as one of the eight carriers of the Olympic flag.